ertis-research/grafana-panel-what-if/README.md

 On the other hand, in order to extract the query data, the name of the column containing the tag identifiers and the related values must be indicated.
 Each tag can have a single value or a list of them.
 If it is a list, it can have a defined or undefined number of values.
 In addition, if the model requires it, the output data can be transposed just before sending it.

 - **Query** (required): Query that allows importing the values of the tags used by the model.
 This must be configured in its corresponding tab.
+- **Select date only** (optional): If enabled, the time field will be hidden during data import in Step 2.
+Only the date will be selectable, and the previously configured time variable will automatically be filled in ISO format without the time component (e.g., 2023-03-01).
 - **Tags column** (required): Name of the column containing the tag identifier.
+- **Values column** (required): Name of the column containing the values.
 - **Returns a list of values** (required): If checked, indicates that the model requires more than one column other than tags.
 If unchecked, it indicates that only one column is used.
 If it indicates that only one is required and the query returns more than one column, the first column other than tags will be taken and the rest will be discarded.
 - **Transpose values table** (optional): Allows to transpose the data matrix resulting from preprocessing and scaling just before sending it to the model.
 <p align="center">